netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/replication-of-past-samples.md

 ## Replication Limitations

-The current implementation is optimized to replicate small durations and have minimal impact during reconnects.
-As a result it has the following limitations:
+The current implementation is optimized to replicate small durations and have minimal impact during reconnecting.
+As a result, it has the following limitations:

 1. Replication can only append samples to metrics.
 Only missing samples at the end of each time-series are replicated.